Ravbug/wxWidgetsTemplate/README.md

 # wxWidgetsTemplate
 <img align="left" height="100" src="https://upload.wikimedia.org/wikipedia/commons/thumb/b/bb/WxWidgets.svg/2000px-WxWidgets.svg.png">

 wxWidgets is an efficient cross-platform GUI library for C++.
-It supports other languages as well.
 However, wxWidgets is quite difficult to set up.
-This template project aims to fix that.
+This template project fixes that.
 It contains a Mac Xcode project, a Windows Visual Studio project, and two bash scripts for Linux.
-All you need to do is start coding!
+All you need to do is start writing your app!
 Everything has been set up.

 ## How to use
 1. Download this repository as a zip (Don't command line clone!), and unzip it.